Imperial War Museum: Databases

 The IWM has an online database, listing the various items which make up the IWM Collections.
 In some cases, there are images of the item, or contemporary photos, which can be shared and reused under a Creative Commons Licence.

 The War Memorials Register is a database of known war memorials in the United Kingdom.
 Information such as the material used in construction, the condition of the memorial, its address and coordinates with a satellite map plot are recorded for each of the memorials.
 Whilst many memorials commemorate those who died in the First World War, the scope of the project is all conflicts.
 As of 2022, there are over 90,000 memorials on the register.

 In 2014, IWM and online genealogy service provider Findmypast entered into a collaboration to launch the "Lives of the First World War" platform.
 During the centenary period, anyone could sign up for an account, and those who paid for a subscription had the ability to add records from Findmypast's collections.

 A number of sources (War Office medal index cards, Canadian Expeditionary Force attestations, Royal Navy service records etc.) had been used as seeding documents to create individual entries in the database.
 Each person's profile in the database could have been further built up, so as to document when that person was born, when they died, family members etc. If a person needed to be added, or a duplicate existed that needed to be merged, such activity was requested via a support forum manned by IWM volunteers.
 A user with a subscription had the ability to group person profiles together into a "community".
 This could be a grouping based around a ship's crew, a unit in the army, or the names of men and women buried in a given war cemetery.

 The goal was to encourage crowdsourcing to build up as many details as possible in the database, and to tap into the popularity of online genealogy as a pastime.
 One selling point of the platform was that the data thus captured would form a "permanent digital memorial [that] will be saved for future generations."
 The IWM declared that the data from the platform would become part of its archive when the platform ceased to be interactive in 2019, "and will be free to access online for research."

 Size of collection

-The museum holds around a half of petabyte of digitised data (as of 2017).
+The museum holds around half a petabyte of digitised data (as of 2017).
 This is held in Duxford (Cambridgeshire) on two SpectraLogic T950 tape libraries, with a distance of 500m between them.
 One is a LTO-5 (Linear Tape-Open) tape library, the other is IBM TS1150.